Rare Book School

 Preliminary Reading List

-Please read the following before coming to Charlottesville:
+Please read the following before the course:

 Items marked with three asterisks (***) are essential reading.
 I encourage you to read as many of the other items as your time and/or individual interests dictate.
 If you have difficulty locating some of the readings, email me at firstname.lastname@example.org and I will see if I can help.